Kingxukai/linux/Documentation/bpf/bpf_licensing.rst

 -----

-The HW can choose to execute eBPF instruction natively and provide eBPF runtime in HW or via the use of implementing firmware with a proprietary license.
+The HW can choose to execute eBPF instruction natively and provide eBPF runtime in HW or via the woke use of implementing firmware with a proprietary license.

 In other operating systems
 --------------------------